jhudsl/tidyversecourse/docs/05-prediction.md

 ##   .metric .estimator .estimate
 ##   <chr>   <chr>          <dbl>
 ## 1 rmse    standard       1.44
-## 2 rsq     standard       0.640
+## 2 rsq     standard       0.638
 ```

 Awesome!
-We can see that our rmse of 1.44 is quite similar with our testing data cross validation sets.
+We can see that our `rmse` of 1.44 is quite similar with our testing data cross validation sets.
 We achieved quite good performance, which suggests that we would could predict other locations with more sparse monitoring based on our predictors with reasonable accuracy.

 Now if you wanted to take a look at the predicted values for the test set (the 292 rows with predictions out of the 876 original monitor values) you can use the  `collect_predictions()` function of the `tune()` package: